-then are taken at, I think it was, 2.40, on the 29th.
-1 2 So that's what you're looking at.
-A. Yes.
-Between the child's death and the tissue being 3 4 removed post-mortem is less important.
-I only asked that because if it's a considerable period of time that 5 б in itself might cause deterioration in the 7 appearances --I understand?
-8 Q. 9 Α. The time interval that you're talking that won't 10 add another dimension to the equation.
-And neither would a couple of hours either way because, as I say, 11 12 this isn't a precise science.
-13 However, if one was talking, you know, not in 14 a transplant situation, maybe -- what shall we say? --15 in the course of an operation, a surgeon had inadvertently tied the blood vessel to a perfectly 16 17 normal kidney, you wouldn't expect the sort of changes that a degree of renal tubular necrosis, particularly if 1 2 it's a very long period, as I believe it was about 30 plus hours in this child's case.
-That in itself might 3 produce changes in the renal tubules that I would 4 recognise at post-mortem.
-So it isn't quite the same as 5 a perfectly normal kidney going into a child and then 6 7 24 hours later -- so I think you'd have to factor that in to what one is seeing.
-8
+- then are taken at, I think it was, 2.40, on the 29th. - 2 So that's what you're looking at. - 3 A. Yes.
+Between the child's death and the tissue being - 4 removed post-mortem is less important.
+I only asked - 5 that because if it's a considerable period of time that - 6 in itself might cause deterioration in the - 7 appearances -- - 8 Q. I understand? - 9 A. The time interval that you're talking that won't - 10 add another dimension to the equation.
+And neither - 11 would a couple of hours either way because, as I say, - this isn't a precise science. - 13 However, if one was talking, you know, not in - 14 a transplant situation, maybe -- what shall we say? -- - in the course of an operation, a surgeon had - inadvertently tied the blood vessel to a perfectly - 17 normal kidney, you wouldn't expect the sort of changes - 18 that I saw down the microscope here to occur in that - 19 sort of period of time.
+It would be really pushing it - 20 for that to happen. - 21 Now, I think there's another point that is important - here, and that is the transplant kidney doesn't go - 23 straight from the donor into the recipient.
+There is - 24 a period of time when it is perfused, kept on ice, - 25 et cetera.
+And I understand from the other documents that a degree of renal tubular necrosis, particularly if it's a very long period, as I believe it was about 30 plus hours in this child's case.
+That in itself might produce changes in the renal tubules that I would recognise at post-mortem.
+So it isn't quite the same as a perfectly normal kidney going into a child and then 24 hours later -- so I think you'd have to factor that in to what one is seeing.